vladmueller/blog/content/posts/Create and use Project Templates in Jira for your Project Types.md

 ### Assign groups and roles

-> [!tip] Each role is assigned exactly one group in the project settings
+> [!tip] Each role is assigned to exactly one group in the project settings

 ![jira-assign-each-role-to-one-group.png](/images/jira-assign-each-role-to-one-group.png)